OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-046.md

 ## Psalm 46:2

-> Therefore we will not fear, though the earth shakes
+> Thus, we will not fear, even if the earth trembles
-> And the mountains slip into the heart of the sea;
+> And the mountains fall into the depths of the sea;

 ## Psalm 46:3